sarnoire/insertwittyreponamehere/README.md

-# insertwittyreponamehere
+# Insert Witty Repo Name Here
-Module 19 Challenge: Progressive Web Applications (PWA) Challenge: Text Editor
+## Module 19 Challenge: Progressive Web Applications (PWA) Challenge: Text Editor
+A text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.

+## Technologies

+- HTML, CSS, and JavaScript for the website's front-end development.
+- Node.js for the back-end server.
+- Express.js, a Node.js web application framework, for routing and handling HTTP requests.
+- MongoDB, a NoSQL database, for storing data.
+- Mongoose, a Node.js library, for object modeling in MongoDB.
+- Passport.js, a Node.js authentication middleware, for user authentication and authorization.
+- Handlebars.js, a templating engine for rendering dynamic HTML templates.
+- Moment.js, a JavaScript library for working with dates and times.

+## Resources

 + https://developer.chrome.com/docs/workbox/reference/#registerRoute
 + https://developer.chrome.com/docs/workbox/reference/